Skip to main content

 Nagasaki after the detonation of Fat Man almost 2000 feet over the city

 The hardest thing at first was just finding somebody living.
-In the beginning the only people I saw were those who had fled town before the blast and had just come back.
-Eventually more people would show up and poke around what had been a house or a building.
+In the beginning, the only people I saw were those who had fled town before the blast and had just come back.
+Eventually, more people would show up and poke around what had been a house or another building.
 Hardly anybody said anything.
 With the exception of the men in my unit, I saw very few other American Army or Marine personnel.
 People wanted to stay away from what we had done.

 The hardest thing at first was just finding somebody living.